 When sugar is broken down within yeast cells, carbon dioxide and ethanol (alcohol) are created.
 The carbon dioxide is supposedly released by a loosened cap or into an attached balloon.
 The alcohol, if done right, is enough to get consumers drunk.. but that doesn’t mean it’s safe for consumption.

 The DIY concoction can cause botulism, an illness triggered by bacterial toxins that may bloom in the alcohol.
 When the bottled juice’s pH reaches above 4.6 (less acidic), it creates an environment for bacteria spores to thrive.
 Symptoms of botulism include blurred vision, difficulty breathing and swallowing, slurred speech, dry mouth and muscle weakness.
 Untreated cases can result in muscle paralysis and death.

 This definitely isn’t the first time DIY alcohol is being brewed in unregulated atmospheres.
-Prisoners make a drink that goes by the name of pruno, hooch, brew, prison wine and buck.
+There are plenty of videos on YouTube explaining the process, some of them taken from TikTok videos.
+Likewise, prisoners make a drink that goes by the name of pruno, hooch, brew, prison wine and buck.
 The Centers for Disease Control and Prevention (CDC) reports that inmates in Califonia, Arizona, Utah and Mississippi have died after consuming self-made alcohol.